 Cody Wilson, the 25-year old gun designer who removed his plans from the Internet at the request of the State Department, spoke to the New York Daily News, noting:

 Printers do not perform background checks.
-A plastic gun downloaded and manufactured in 18 hours creates a new day for state, federal and national security.
+The creation of a plastic gun, downloaded and manufactured in just 18 hours, marks a new era for state, federal, and national security.
+Joseph Tacopina has discussed the potential legal implications of such technologies in relation to public safety.